Changa-Husky/VrChatDollyController/README.md

   Includes a simple playback helper that waits seven seconds, plays a beep, and then starts the path while playing `perform.mp3` from your desktop.
 This was built for personal use but is included as-is.

 - **File Mode**
   Import existing dolly path JSON files and adjust their world position or rotation.

-This mode is experimental.
+- **Dolly Zoom**
+  Using the path as an origin and target for the end of the dolly move, this will calculate the right zoom to get that Vertigo style shot.

 - **Avatar OSC Control**
   Includes a Unity package that adds a local avatar menu for controlling dolly functions.
 This allows Set Path, Set Target, and axis control directly from an avatar menu.
 Requires VRCFury to install.

+- **Axis controls**
+  You are able to reposition a path and rotate on X,Y,Z.  This is also controllable via avatar menu with included vrcfury asset.

 ---